 The site is 9 miles by dirt road followed by a short walk on defined trails of loose rock and uneven terrain.
 It’s an easy walk for those accustomed to the West Texas environment.

 ¾ of a mile hike with 2 stops.

 The 9-mile dirt ranch road does not require 4WD, although a high-clearance vehicle is recommended.

 Located in a tributary near the pristine Devils River north of Comstock, Halo Shelter features some of the best preserved Pecos River style pictographs in the region.
 The site gets its name from the unique “halos” that are painted above the heads of several figures.

 February 4 & October 21, 2023

 9:00 am – 4:00pm/5:00 pm

 This tour requires stamina, agility, and balance; complete physical mobility is essential.
 The descent into the canyon is very steep with a rope-assisted climb in and out of the canyon, gloves are recommended.

 ¼ of a mile hike.

 Be prepared for rough roads.
-High clearance vehicles are required and 4WD is highly recommended.
+High-clearance 4WD vehicles are required.